The real thing

 When it comes to authenticity, this thing comes as close to the original as ever possible.

 This bow was meticulously hand-painted with traditional Turkish (Ottoman) motifs.
-Both the pattern and the colors are original.
+Both the pattern and the colours are original.

 Maximum draw length: 31″